 Todd Slotkin has served as a Director of CBIZ since September 2003, when he was elected as an independent director.
-In 2011, Mr. Slotkin became the lead independent director of Apollo Senior Floating Rate Fund, Inc. Between 2008 and 2010, Mr. Slotkin was a Senior Managing Director and Portfolio Manager of Irving Place Capital.
+In 2011, Mr. Slotkin was appointed the Managing Partner of Newton Pointe LLC, an advisory firm, a position he also held during the period 2007-2008.
+Also in 2011, Mr. Slotkin became the lead independent director of Apollo Senior Floating Rate Fund, Inc. Between 2008 and 2010, Mr. Slotkin was a Senior Managing Director of Irving Place Capital.
 From 2006 to 2007 Mr. Slotkin served as a Managing Director of Natixis Capital Markets.
 From 1992 to 2006, Mr. Slotkin served as a SVP (1992-1998) and EVP and Chief Financial Officer (1998-2006) of MacAndrews & Forbes Holdings Inc. Additionally, he was the EVP and CFO of publicly owned M&F Worldwide (1998-2006).
 Prior to 1992, Mr. Slotkin spent 17 years with Citigroup, ultimately serving as Senior Managing Director and Senior Credit Officer.
 Mr. Slotkin serves on the Board of Martha Stewart Living Omnimedia.
-He is Chairman, Director and cofounder of the Food Allergy Initiative.
+He is Chairman, Director and co-founder of the Food Allergy Initiative.
 Mr. Slotkin formerly served on the Board of Managers of AlliedBarton and the Board of Directors of TransTech Pharma within the last five years.